gaurav-chawla1714/nw-tracker-bot/README.md

   - `CHANNEL_ID` The channel ID of the channel you want the bot to message in
   - `TESSERACT_PATH` The filepath where you have Tesseract OCR installed
   - `SHEETS_API_SCOPES` The Google Sheets API Scopes that define the level of access granted to your Google Sheets applications (learn more at https://developers.google.com/sheets/api/scopes)
-  -
+  - `SHEETS_SERVICE_ACCOUNT_PATH`
 - `python bot.py`

 # Features

 ## In-Progress Features:

-- Integrate Google Firestore NoSQL Database as primary database
-  - Sheets to be secondary storage for mobile viewing.
-However, all internal calculations will be queried to the Firestore database for ease of use.
-  - All existing data needs to be migrated over.
 - Integrate custom exceptions more, including messages.
 Integrate on read commands as well.
 - NW graphing functionality.
 Ability for custom date bounds.

 ## Upcoming Features:

+- Integrate Google Firestore NoSQL Database as primary database
+  - Sheets to be secondary storage for mobile viewing.
+However, all internal calculations will be queried to the Firestore database for ease of use.
+  - All existing data needs to be migrated over.
 - Yahoo Finance API Integration
   - real-time pricing data for real-time estimated nw calculations.
   - can only happen after parsing Fidelity account view xslx